francoisbonnard/Design-Patterns/Motivation/talk.md

+All architectures become iterative because of unknown unknowns, Agile just recognizes this and does it sooner

 We’re all energised and committed, and we’re all loyal to the group effort.

 He (or she) has less brainpower to bring to bear on solving a problem.
 His view is limited, so he will make more mistakes.
 The more brilliant he is the bigger his mistakes will be, because he’ll eloquently persuade everybody else to waste 9 months on a fruitless task.
 Group responsibility is the way to go.